Tornike Tsjakadoea

-Tornike Tsjakadoea (born 5 October 1996) is a Dutch-Georgian judoka.
+Tornike Tsjakadoea (born 5 October 1996) is a Dutch-Georgian retired judoka.
 He represented the Netherlands at the 2020 Summer Olympics in Tokyo, Japan and competed at the World Judo Championships in 2018, 2019, 2021, 2022 and 2024.

 In 2020, Tsjakadoea won one of the bronze medals in the men's 60 kg event at the Judo Grand Slam Düsseldorf held in Düsseldorf, Germany.
 In the same year, he competed in the men's 60 kg event at the 2020 European Judo Championships held in Prague, Czech Republic.

 In 2021, he won one of the bronze medals in his event at the Judo World Masters held in Doha, Qatar.

 Tsjakadoea represented the Netherlands at the 2020 Summer Olympics in Tokyo, Japan.
 He lost his bronze medal match in the men's 60 kg event.

 He lost his bronze medal match at the 2022 Judo Grand Slam Tel Aviv held in Tel Aviv, Israel.